 When do I call for further assistance?

-If there is a serious incident, eg a health and safety issue, foul and/or abusive language directed at a member of staff, then a senior member of staff must be contacted through on call.
+If there is a serious incident, e.g. a health and safety issue, foul and/or abusive language directed at a member of staff, then a senior member of staff must be contacted through the Clerical Office.